-"Everything was Stolen. was freaking fantastic." - Ellen K. Graham, playwright/founder, Feral Assembly, Denver "[As] the 'stolen' things slowly rise from the chaotic movement - land, rights, culture, hope - the shady past of American heritage shows its myriad parts." - Beki Pineda, Boulder Magazine "[This is an] amazing show.
+"Everything was Stolen. was freaking fantastic." - Ellen K. Graham, playwright/ founder, Feral Assembly, Denver

+"[As] the 'stolen' things slowly rise from the chaotic movement - land, rights, culture, hope - the shady past of American heritage shows its myriad parts." - Beki Pineda, Boulder Magazine

+"[This is an] amazing show.
 Genius writing.
 Superb performances by the acting cast.
 A powerful, prophetic mirror for our nation to gaze upon.
-Highly, highly recommended." - Rev. Roger Wolsey, Boulder "Everything was Stolen. was absolutely incredible!
-I experienced the full spectrum of human emotions during that performance - [it was] perfection." - John Marek, Denver "In Everything was Stolen.
+Highly, highly recommended." - Rev. Roger Wolsey, Boulder

+"Everything was Stolen. was absolutely incredible!
+I experienced the full spectrum of human emotions during that performance - [it was] perfection." - John Marek, Denver

+"In Everything was Stolen.
 I saw the message of historical oppression and incredible violence that permeates every facet of our culture.
 I loved how that horror was presented in an antithetical fashion to the structures that have and continue to perpetuate that violence, that is, through the layers of gestural, indirect, and direct communication.
 The piece didn't dictate a message or experience but instead, allowed me to actively participate and weave my own life experience into the images before me.
-The horror and confusion (often presented in a refreshing and unexpectedly comical way), such as the scene between the lovers, or the continuous shooting gesture, or the man singing the pop song, reached deeper into me than a linear narrative of tragedy.
-I was moved." - Ryan Makepeace Ferguson, Boulder Celebration, Florida.
+The horror and confusion (often presented in a refreshing and unexpectedly comical way), reached deeper into me than a linear narrative of tragedy.
+I was moved." - Ryan Makepeace Ferguson, Boulder by Greg Wohead, directed by Emily K. Harrison;